 Chapter II – It’s not only about sex.
 In order to know what women like in sex, we must first clarify what they do not like so their “significant others” do not fail them.
 Moreover, the feminine empowerment has changed their attitudes inside and outside the bedroom, fostering new social paradigms that we must acknowledge in stride.
 We tackle issues like Orgasm, Masturbation, Infidelity, Bisexuality and Asexuality.

 Chapter III – The trolling toll of Technology.
 The eruption of social media in the past two decades has alas markedly changed the close rapport with our loved ones.
-We expose the basic tenets of the family system before discussing the most common dysfunctional situations we have witnessed in our patients, especially with their kin.
+We expose the basic tenets of the family system before discussing the most common dysfunctional situations we have witnessed in patients, including Domestic Violence.
 We tackle issues like Single Moms, Not Moms, Caregivers, Alexithymia and Suicide.

 Chapter IV – The cyber chantage.
 In our digital age, the social insertion of women has markedly changed due to their higher exposure in media, unlike most men.
 We analyze how that relentless scrutiny affects their behavior, including the chantage.
 The modern science of Epigenetics shows us that environmental factors like extreme stress at the workplace and at home can affect the genetic endowment of offspring.